bentonelli/bentonelli.github.io/_pages/research.md

   <img src="/vagr_gmd.png" class="section-img-left">
   <h2>Understanding the Causes of Avian Vagrancy</h2>
   <p>Vagrant birds are individuals that are rare in either time or space.
 These birds often attract a lot of attention from the birdwatchers of the world.
 Mystery surrounds what causes these birds to end up so far from their normal ranges.
 We <a href="https://www.nature.com/articles/s41598-022-26586-0">found</a> that these events are associated with disruptions to the Earth's magnetic field, likely through interfering with the ability of birds to navigate using magnetoreception.
+Without an important navigational tool, these birds fly off course and end up far from where they want to be.
 You can read more about this research <a href="https://www.audubon.org/news/when-birds-get-lost-space-storms-may-be-blame">here</a>.
   </p>

 </div>